Claudia Gonzalez tagged along on an appointment originally planned for Myra, her friend, on the topic of how to be sure you are a Christian.

 But it was Claudia's questions that fueled the conversation that day.

-"She asked, 'So what does it mean to have eternal life?'" recalls Kalese Houck, an intern with Campus Crusade for Christ at Texas A & M, "and then 'So how does someone begin a relationship with Christ?'"
+"She asked, 'So what does it mean to have eternal life?'" recalls Kalese Houck, an intern with Cru at Texas A & M, "and then 'So how does someone begin a relationship with Christ?'"

 At the end of their time, the freshman prayed and received Christ.

 That was the fall of 2007.
 Now a sophomore, Claudia regularly joins approximately 50 of her Latino peers in meetings at Destino -- a campus ministry movement among Hispanics.